Purpose of Environmental Health and Safety

 Management of Specific Waste Types

 The following are recommended techniques and procedures for dealing with specific types of wastes.
-If there are any questions please contact the Environmental Health and Safety Office.
+If there are any questions please contact the Environmental Safety Specialist at 3-3445 immediately.

 Acids and Bases